 Some events will generate a stored record, and that record is typically also called an event.

-Event data represents discrete occurrences and has a high level of detail, so it’s very useful for very detailed analysis and querying.
-The downside to event monitoring is that there are typically such a large amount of events reported that it can become difficult to query that data easily over longer time ranges.
+Event data represents discrete occurrences and typically will have a high level of detail, so event data is suited for detailed analysis and querying.
+The downside to the use of event data is that there are typically so many events reported that it can become difficult to query that large dataset over longer time ranges.

 Events at New Relic

-At New Relic, we report events to data objects called events, which have multiple attributes (key-value pairs) attached.
+At New Relic, we report events to data objects also called events.
+Our events have multiple attributes (key-value pairs) attached.

-For example: New Relic APM reports an event named
+For example: New Relic APM reports an event type

 Transaction, which represents a logical unit of work in an application.
 To see the attributes attached to this event, you’d use a NRQL query like: